omnifaces/oyena/action/README.md

 To use it in your web application you will need to do the following:

 1. Add the Maven dependency
-2. Add a faces-config.xml with the ActionLifecycleFactory
+2. Add a faces-config.xml with the CdiLifecycleFactory
 3. Add a beans.xml
 4. Add a Servlet mapping for the Oyena Action Servlet